mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 even have made that easier rather than harder because everyone suddenly was in the same position and shared the same perspective.

-In the longer term, working remotely is not going to be for everyone though, and should not be something that is forced on people.
-Different people will be able to adapt to remote work to different extents.
-Out of personal experience, I can say forcing parents with little kids and no dedicated office room to work from home means a huge challenge for their entire families (as I'm sure many people have experienced firsthand during the international lockdowns).
-The cultural change needs to be complete but that does not mean all of a team have to work remotely all of the time.

 ### Trust

 A very important cultural aspect of switching to a fully or partly remote